devjeremyjake/devjeremyjake/README.md

 ### Hi there 👋
-## Its Okafor Jerrymark Chinedu Frontend developer.
+## Its Okafor Jerrymark Chinedu.
+### A Frontend Engineer.
-🔭 I’m a Front End Engineer with Experience on React, Javascipt, ReactNative, Redux, reduxtoolkit, RTQ, Sass, Tailwindcss, styled-components e.t.c <br>
+🔭 I’m a Front End Engineer with Experience on React, Javascipt, TypeScript, NextJs,  ReactNative, Redux, reduxtoolkit, RTQ, Sass, Tailwindcss, styled-components e.t.c <br>
 📫 How to reach me: email: devjeremyjake@gmail.com

 <!--